nader2560/react-redux-firebase/docs/recipes/actions.md

 # Actions

-react-redux-firebase comes with built in async action creators for all parts of Firebase including storage, auth, Real Time Database, and Firestore (firestore requires extra setup).
+react-redux-firebase-immutable comes with built in async action creators for all parts of Firebase including storage, auth, Real Time Database, and Firestore (firestore requires extra setup).
 These action creators dispatch actions which are then handled by the reducers.
 The examples below show using action creators as promises, but it is also possible to use redux state.

 For more on what [an async action creator is](http://redux.js.org/docs/advanced/AsyncActions.html#async-action-creators), please visit the [section on it in the redux-docs](http://redux.js.org/docs/advanced/AsyncActions.html#async-action-creators).